kchinzei/linear-program-solver/README.md

 _Result_ is either of 'otima', 'ilimitada', 'inviavel' (in Portuguese), which mean

 - _great, a feasible solution found in limited iterations_,
-- _okey, a solution found but iteration didn't converge_,
+- _okay, a solution found but iteration didn't converge_,
 - _sorry, it's infeasible to solve_.

 When build condition did not meet, it always returns 'inviavel' without solving simplex.